michelepatella/mmeletricarservice.it/README.md

 💻 **Operational Efficiency**

-> **Up to 20% of users exposed to the most relevant queries clicked through to access website, reducing support requests.**
+> **Up to 20% of users exposed to relevant brand and local queries clicked through to access website information, reducing support requests.**

 🏙️ **Local Business Impact**

-> **The website appears in 400+ searches over the last month, with an average position of #1 for relevant search queries, increasing the visibility of the business in its local area.**
+> **The website appears in 400+ search queries over the last month, with an average position of #1.5 for relevant brand and local queries, increasing the visibility of the business in its local area.**

 💡 **Informed Decisions**